-When the dissertation advisor (chair) agrees that the student is ready to take the Comprehensive Oral Exam, the student should see the Program Director, who will direct the student to the Program Administrative Associate.
+When the dissertation advisor (chair) agrees that the student is ready to take the Comprehensive Oral Exam, the student should contact the College Office of Graduate Affairs representative who can coordinate with the program Administrative Associate if needed.
 This must be done at least THREE WEEKS and THREE DAYS prior to the oral exam.
 The student needs to know the following information: